 Shamanism and Your World

-At Shamanics in Portugal we use the principals and tools contained in the ancient practice of shamanism as it is emerging in the world again today, to prepare those called to Shamanics in Portugal.
-Our purpose is to help them find healing in all aspects of their lives, to take away with them a sense of wonder at what they truly are – the mystery of our true unlimited nature.
+For those called to Shamanics in Portugal we use the principals and tools contained in the ancient practice of shamanism as it is emerging in the world again today.
+Our purpose is to help you find healing in all aspects of your life.
+To help you take away with you a sense of wonder at what you truly are – the mystery of your true unlimited nature.

 So enabling you to to move beyond relying on a third party such as shaman, priest or minister.
-You will no longer need them to intercede on their behalf with Spirit, we become aware of our own link to Spirit and our connection with the Universe.
+You will no longer need them to intercede on your behalf with Spirit.
+Rather you become aware of our own link to Spirit and your connection with the Universe.
 Macrocosm/Microcosm – Microcosm/Macrocosm.

 The seen world is temporary, the unseen is permanent